...I cannot adequately describe to you how life-changing this soup is. That is my issue.

-- When completely hot, taste and adjust--add more soy sauce, more garlic chili sauce, etc.
+- When completely hot, taste and adjust--if needed, add more soy sauce, more garlic chili sauce, etc.

 - Serve in a very large bowl.
-Add a loose handful of the broccoli slaw and half a hard boiled egg.
+Add a serving of udon noodles, then add a loose handful of the broccoli slaw and half a hard boiled egg.
 Garnish with green onions.

 - SAVOR THE GOODNESS!